No-Regret Learning in Bilateral Trade via Global Budget Balance: Introduction

 \section{Introduction}

-Bilateral trade is a classic economic problem where two agents --- a seller and a buyer --- wish to trade some good.
-Both agents are characterized by a private valuation, and their goal is to maximize their own utility.
-Solving this problem requires the design of a mechanism that serves as an intermediary between the two parties, facilitating the execution of the trade.
-Ideally, the mechanism should maximize efficiency (\ie the social welfare resulting from the trade) while ensuring that agents behave according to their true preferences (\emph{incentive compatibility}), and that the utility for participating in the mechanism of each agent is non-negative (\emph{individual rationality}).
-Another crucial constraint in two-sided markets is that the mechanism should not subsidize the agents (\emph{budget balance}).
-Unfortunately, as it was first observed by \citet{Vickrey61}, the optimal incentive compatible mechanism maximizing social welfare for bilateral trade may not be budget balanced.
-A more general impossibility result due to \citet{MyersonS83} shows that there exist some problem instances where a fully efficient mechanism for bilateral trade that satisfies incentive compatibility, individual rationality, and budget balance does not exist.
-This impossibility result holds even if prior information on buyer seller’s valuations is available, and the first requirement is relaxed to Bayesian incentive compatibility.
+Bilateral trade is a classic economic problem where two agents --- a seller and a buyer --- are interested in trading a good.
+Both agents are characterized by a private valuation for the item, and their goal is to maximize their own utility.
+Solving this problem requires the design of a mechanism that intermediates between the two parties, facilitating the trade.
+Ideally, the mechanism should maximize efficiency (\ie trade whenever the buyer's valuation exceeds the seller's one) while ensuring that agents behave according to their true preferences (\emph{incentive compatibility}), and that the utility for participating in the mechanism of each agent is non-negative (\emph{individual rationality}).
+These properties ensure favorable outcomes for the agents, yet they do not guarantee the economic viability of the mechanism.
+To see this, consider the following mechanism $\cM$. $\cM$ asks the agents for their valuations, $s$ for the seller and $b$ for the buyer, and makes the trade happen if it is convenient (\ie if $s \le b$).
+In case of a trade, $\cM$ then charges $s$ to the buyer and pays $b$ to the buyer.
+It is not hard to see that $\cM$ enforces incentive compatibility and individual rationality, and is efficient by design.
+However, it exhibits the major drawback of allowing the intermediary to incur a net loss when $b>s$.
+To avoid such situations, a crucial constraint in bilateral trade is \emph{budget balance}, which restricts the mechanism from subsidizing the agents.